ShineeSingh-93/Excel_projects/README.md

 ### Data Jobs Dataset

 The dataset used for this project contains real-world data science job information from 2023.
-The dataset is available via my Excel course, which provides a foundation for analyzing data using Excel.
+The dataset is available via my resource folder, which provides a foundation for analyzing data using Excel.

 It includes detailed information on: